Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Marked Independence Tests

 \subsubsection{Weak Regimes}

-By the previous testing-stages, we have (almost, see §\ref{apdx:simplify_regime_structure} and §\ref{apdx:weak_methods}) reduced the problem to the following situation: We are given data with precisely two different persistent regimes of dependence $d_1$ and $d_0$ respectively, where $|d_1| > |d_0|$.
+By the previous testing-stages, we have (almost, we focus on the case of at most two regimes, which primarily affects power-results; see §\ref{apdx:simplify_regime_structure} and §\ref{apdx:weak_methods}) reduced the problem to the following situation: We are given data with precisely two different persistent regimes of dependence $d_1$ and $d_0$ respectively, where $|d_1| > |d_0|$.
 The question we seek to answer is whether $d_0 = 0$.
 Unfortunately this cannot be tested statistically in a standard sense, a problem resulting essentially from the combination of the \emph{rejection} of homogeneity with the \emph{acceptance} of independence: \begin{prop}[Impossibility Result B] Assume the model-class considered has well-defined model-properties $d_0 \in\mathbb{R}_{\geq 0}$ and $\Delta d \in\mathbb{R}_{\geq 0}$ such that a model $M$ has an independent regime iff $d_0(M) = 0$ and is homogeneous iff $\Delta d(M) = 0$.
-Further assume that we are given an mCIT $\hat{T} \in \{0,1,R\}$ such that $\Pr(\hat{T}=R|d_0,\Delta d)$ is continuous in $d_0$ and $\Delta d$, and that there is no a priori known gap in realized parameters $d_0$ and $\Delta d$, that is $P(d_0,\Delta d) > 0$ near $d_0 = 0$, and there is no a priori known gap in $\Delta d$ on weak regimes, that is $P(\Delta d|d_0=0) > 0$ near $\Delta d=0$.
+Further assume that we are given an mCIT $\hat{T} \in \{0,1,\mCIToutR\}$ such that $\Pr(\hat{T}=\mCIToutR|d_0,\Delta d)$ is continuous in $d_0$ and $\Delta d$, and that there is no a priori known gap in realized parameters $d_0$ and $\Delta d$, that is $P(d_0,\Delta d) > 0$ near $d_0 = 0$, and there is no a priori known gap in $\Delta d$ on weak regimes, that is $P(\Delta d|d_0=0) > 0$ near $\Delta d=0$.